-Under existing law, when the lessee breaches the lease and abandons the pioperty, the lessor may refuse to accept the lessee's offer to surrender his leasehold interest and may (1) sue for the accruing rent as it becomes due for the remainder of the term or (2) notify the lessee that the property will be relet for the benefit of the lessee, retake possession and relet the property, and sue for the damages caused by the lessee's default.
+Under existing law, when the lessee breaches the lease and abandons the property, the lessor may refuse to accept the lessee's offer to surrender his leasehold interest and may (1) sue for the accruing rent as it becomes due for the remainder of the term or (2) notify the lessee that the property will be relet for the benefit of the lessee, retake possession and relet the property, and sue at the end of the lease term for the damages caused by the lessee's default.
 Kulawitz v.
-Facific Boodenware & Paper Co., supra.
-Thus, although the lessor may mitigate damages--by releting for the benefit of the lessee--he is not required to do so.
+Pacific Woodenware & Paper Co., supra.
+Thus, although the lessor may mitigate damages--by reletting for the benefit of the lessee-he is not required to do so.
 Moreover, if the lessor does attempt to mitigate the damages, he may lose his right to the future rent if the court finds he has accepted the lessee's offer to surrender his leasehold interest when he did not mean to do so as, for example, when his notice to the lessee is found to be insufficient.
-Doreich v.
+Dorcich v.
 Time Motor Co., supra.
 The result is that the existing law tends to discourage the lessor from attempting to mitigate the damages.